Indiana River Otter Trapping

-The 2018-19 river otter trapping season is from Nov.
-15, 2018 through March 15, 2019.
+The river otter trapping season is from Nov.
+15 through March 15, or until the quota is met.
 The seasonal bag limit is two otters per person.
 There is a maximum of 600 otters for the season.
-If the 600 quota is reached before March 15, 2019, the season will close early.
+If the 600 quota is reached before March 15, the season will close early.
 A valid Indiana trapping license is required to set traps for river otters.

 Federal law requires each otter pelt to be tagged before it is sold.
 A two-step registration system has been set up to collect harvest information, tag river otters, and gather biological data (see below).

 Step 2: Successful trappers must skin the otter and separate the pelt from the carcass before registering the pelt with a designated Indiana DNR employee or official Indiana DNR river otter check station.
 You must present the skinned river otter carcass, including the head, and pelt for physical registration and CITES tagging within 15 days after the month of harvest.

 For physical registration of river otter, successful trappers should attempt to take their otter to an authorized check station.